Joako360/osm2city/doc/manual/generation.rst

 Mandatory command line arguments:
 * -t: the name of the 1-degree lon/lat-area, e.g. w003n60 or e012s06 (you need to provide 3 digits for longitude and 2 digits for latitude).
 The lon/lat position is the lower left corner (e.g. e009n47 to cover most of the Lake of Constance region).
 * -f: the relative path to the main params.ini file, which is the template copied to all sub-directories.
+Be sure to make a decision about parameter ``PATH_TO_OUTPUT``.
 * -o: the name of the copied params.ini files in the sub-directories

 Optional command line arguments:
 * -p: You can use this option on linux and mac in order to generate scripts with parallel processing support and specify the max number of parallel processes when calling the generated scripts.
 * --url: Which API to use to download OSM data on the fly
 * -n: FIXME
+* -x: If ``python`` is not on your executable path or you want to specify a specific Python version if you have installed different versions, then use this argument (e.g. ``/usr/bin/python2.7``).